jazz2410/idoc_monitor/README.md

 # idoc_monitor
-Monitor IDoc based on OData from SEGW
+Monitor IDocs based on OData from SEGW